bongiozzo/musica_mustdie/output/band_crownofautumn.md

 # Crown Of Autumn

+melodic black-doom-death

-Дискография
+## Дискография

-"The Treasures Arcane" 1997, Black Metal
+### "The Treasures Arcane" 1997, Black Metal

+1. Equinox
+2. Towers of Doleful Triumph
+3. A Lyre in the Old Vespar's Realm
+4. Nocturnal Gold Part I: In Ageless Slumbur
+5. Nocturnal Gold Part II: The Name of Inquietude
+6. The Nettle Path of Grief
+7. Thou Mayst in Me Behold
+8. The Treasures Arcane
+9. ...And the Cold Came O'er the Feud
+10. 'Neath Celenic Majesty
+11. Forlorn Elven Realms

-"The Treasures Arcane - Transfigurated Edition" 2011, Black Metal "Splendours From The Dark" 2011, Black Metal
+### "The Treasures Arcane - Transfigurated Edition" 2011, Black Metal

+1. Equinox
+2. Towers Of Doleful Triumph
+3. A Lyre In The Vesper's Calm
+4. Nocturnal Gold Pt I: In Ageless Slumber
+5. Nocturnal Gold Pt II: The Name Of Inquietude
+6. The Nettle Path Of Grief
+7. Thou Mayst In Mee Behold
+8. The Treasures Arcane
+9. ...And The Cold Came O'er The Feud
+10. 'Neath Selenic Majesty
+11. Forlorn Elven Realms
+12. Awetumn
+13. Symphonic Storm
+14. Crowned In Twilight
+15. Shadow Of The Comet

+### "Splendours From The Dark" 2011, Black Metal

+1. Templeisen
+2. Aegis
+3. Noble Wolf
+4. Forest of Thoughts
+5. Ultima Thule
+6. At the Crystal Stairs of Winter
+7. To Wield the Tempest's Hilt
+8. In the Garden of the Wounded King
+9. Triumphant
+10. Ye Cloude Of Unknowing
+11. Spectres From The Sea

 ## Отношения с другими группами